Why you should align sales and marketing

 Greater alignment benefits ecommerce

-For Marketing Tech News, aligning sales and marketing is a must if you are going to craft a successful ecommerce strategy.
-Like HBR, Marketing Tech’s article argues that, traditionally, many brands relied on separate sales and marketing divisions.
+For Marketing Tech News, aligning sales and marketing is vital for a successful ecommerce strategy.
+Like HBR, Marketing Tech’s article argues that, traditionally, many brands relied on separate sales and advertising divisions.
 It emphasises that:

 ‘Marketing teams need to reach the right customer at the right moment and are measured by brand awareness and reach metrics.
 Sales teams need to meet sell-through targets and are assessed on percentage of added value acquired in a deal or incremental sales driven in a short time period.’

 This difference in time-scales is a challenge in the context of modern ecommerce.
-This is because the customer journey between awareness and purchase can range from extremely short, for example when using Instagram shoppable, or complex and conducted across multiple channels.
-The case for alignment becomes clear when, as Marketing Tech explains, ‘unless a brand is managing ecommerce directly, there will be a gap of transactional data when trying to understand the true commercial return on marketing investment and there is a major disconnect from the sales being driven through retailers.’
+This is because the customer journey between awareness and purchase can range from extremely short.
+The case for alignment becomes clear when, as Marketing Tech explains, ‘unless a brand is managing ecommerce directly, there will be a gap of transactional data when trying to understand the true commercial return on advertising investment and there is a major disconnect from the sales being driven through retailers.’
 By reducing the gap between sales and marketing, brands will be able ‘to maximise the revenue opportunities from ecommerce’ and drive growth.

 The statistics speak for themselves

-The old adage ‘many hands make light work’ can be used to understand the case for better alignment between sales and marketing.
-Rather than dividing the labour between two siloed teams, combining resources, manpower and effort to drive results is often a fruitful exercise.
+‘Many hands make light work’ can be used to understand the case for better alignment between sales and marketing.
+Rather than dividing the labour between two siloed teams, join them!
+Combine resources, manpower and effort to drive results.

 Some statistics on how fruitful this combination can be have been provided by Business2Community.com.
 Pointing to a study by Marketo about the sales and marketing alignment practices of 500 companies, Business2Community showed that greater alignment led to: